SpencerDuball/chakra-radix-colors/README.md

 ## About

 Chakra-ui provides all of the building blocks needed for creating beautiful and accessible UIs, however when creating custom components or styling your elements there is not a way to have automatic dark mode support.
 Radix-ui provides a colors package that supports automatic dark mode, has great accessibility, and provides excellent guidance for using their color palette.
-Radix and Chakra are two of my favorite+respected commnunities when it comes to building beautiful and accessible UIs, this package helps glue some of my favorite features of each together.
+This package helps glue some of my favorite features of Chakra and Radix together.

 ## Installation